-Baseline chart: This is a view which is typically very valuable for managers and other stakeholders.
-It is a comparison chart between the current state of the project and the original plan.
+Baseline chart: This is typically very valuable for managers and other stakeholders.
+It is a comparison chart between the current state and the original plan.

-Work progress: As the name clearly implies, the is a holistic view of the progress of individual team members – essentially to be able to monitor the productivity of your team (both from an underperforming or exceeding expectations point of view).
+Work progress: As the name clearly implies, this is a holistic view of the progress of individual team members – essentially to be able to monitor productivity (both underperforming or exceeding expectations).

-Gantt Chart: For PMs, a Gantt chart is the default way in which they look at a project.
+Gantt Charts: For PMs, this chart is the default way in which they visualize work.

-Simply explained, a Gantt chart is a visual view of tasks scheduled over time – and this is exactly what is presented in this view, but for a PM who is looking at things from a resourcing and work perspective, this gives them a bird’s eye view, something which is critical to their work.
-This view will help managers or work owners to understand whether a project is progressing when it is scheduled to end, and how tasks or sub-activities are impacting each other when running simultaneously.
+Simply explained, a Gantt chart is a visual view over time – and this is exactly what is presented in this, but for a PM who is looking at things from a resourcing and work perspective, this gives them a bird’s eye overview, something which is critical to their function.
+This will help managers or POs to understand whether things are progressing when they are scheduled to end, and how activities or sub-activities are impacting each other when running simultaneously.

-If you’re looking for a more detailed understanding of Gantt charts, this is an excellent read: What is a Gantt chart?
+If you’re looking for a more detailed understanding of these charts, this is an excellent read: What is a Gantt chart?